-The date of election of speaker is finalised by the President.
-The speaker should leave his/her actual party in order to remain impartial as a speaker.
+The date of election of Lok Sabha Speaker is finalised by the President of India.
+The speaker should leave his/her actual party in order to remain impartial as a Speaker.

 M. Anathasayanam Ayyangar

-M.A.Ayyangar has been a worthy successor of Mavalankar and was a well known social activist, freedom fighter, as well as a great parliamentarian.
+M.A.Ayyangar has been a worthy successor of G.V.
+Mavalankar and was a well known social activist, freedom fighter, as well as a great parliamentarian.
+Ayyangar as a Speaker believed in the essential unity in the House.

 Sardar Hukam Singh